 Photography by Brian Moody

 In 1973 Marian Partington’s younger sister, Lucy, disappeared from a Gloucester bus stop after visiting a friend.
-Twenty years later, the gruesome discoveries at 25 Cromwell Street revealed that Lucy Partington had been a victim of serial-killers Frederick and Rosemary West.
+Twenty years later, the gruesome discoveries at 25 Cromwell Street revealed that Lucy Partington had been a victim of serial-killers Fred and Rosemary West.
 Fred West committed suicide before the trial in 1995, while Rosemary West was found guilty of ten murders and sentenced to life imprisonment.
 Marian’s memoir If You Sit Very Still tells her own story of brutality, traumatic loss and the restoration of the human spirit.